-- Academy of Nutrition and Dietetics, Accreditation Council for Education in Nutrition and Dietetics: Dietetics program; College of Architecture, Environment and Nutrition Sciences
+- Academy of Nutrition and Dietetics, Accreditation Council for Education in Nutrition and Dietetics: Dietetics program; College of Agriculture, Environment and Nutrition Sciences

 - Accreditation Board for Engineering and Technology (ABET): Computer Science program, Andrew F. Brimmer College of Business and Information Science; College of Engineering